 Sec.
-78. Rules on Augmentation.
-Augmentation is the act of the constitutional officers authorized to use savings in their respective appropriations in this Act to cover actual deficiencies in any existing item of appropriation within their respective offices in the current year.
+75. Rules on Augmentation.
+Augmentation is the act of the constitutional officers authorized to use savings in their respective appropriations in this Act to cover a deficiency in any existing item of appropriation within their respective offices.
 A deficiency in an item of appropriation may result from:

-- (a) Unforeseen modifications or adjustments in the program, activity or project; or - (b) Re-assessment in the use, prioritization and/or distribution of resources.
+(a) Unforeseen modifications or adjustments in the program, activity, or project; or

+(b) Re-assessment in the use, prioritization, and/or distribution of resources.

 An item of appropriation shall pertain to the amount appropriated for an activity or project authorized in this Act.

-The particulars of the expenditures to be funded from savings should be within the scope of, or covered by an existing activity or project.
+The particulars of the expenditures to be funded from savings should be within the scope of, or covered by, an existing activity or project.
 The existence of an activity or project regardless of the availability of allotment class/es is sufficient for the purpose of augmentation.

-In no case shall a non-existent activity or project be funded by augmentation from savings or by the use of an appropriations authorized in this Act.
+In no case shall a non-existent activity or project be funded by augmentation from savings or by the use of appropriations authorized in this Act.

-- Sec.
-79. Priority in the Use of Savings.
-In the use of savings, priority shall be given to the payment of compensation, year-end bonus and cash gift, retirement gratuity, terminal leave benefits, old-age pension of veterans and other personnel benefits authorized by law and in this Act, including the payment of CNA incentives and other negotiated benefits, subject to the provisions of Section 81 of this Act, as well as the implementation of priority project or activity covered in this Act. - Sec.
-80. Rules on Modification in the Allotment.
-As a general rule, departments, bureaus and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs shall spend what is programmed in their respective appropriations in this Act.
-In exceptional circumstances, agencies may modify the allotment issued within an activity or project subject to approval of the following ensued by the timely submission of reports by all offices concerned: - (a) The heads of agencies or their duly authorized representatives who shall be the official next-in-rank, for the following: (i) change in the details of an activity or project without changing its nature and within the same operating unit; and (ii) change in the object of expenditure (Travelling Expenses or Investment Outlays) within an allotment class (MOOE or Capital Outlays): - (b) The DBM, in the following modifications: (i) from one allotment class to another; (ii) from one operating unit to another; and (iii) within a special purpose fund; and - (c) The President of the Philippines, for the payment of intelligence funds within the Executive branch.
+Sec.
+76. Priority in the Use of Savings.
+In the use of savings, priority shall be given to the payment of compensation, year-end bonus and cash gift, retirement gratuity, terminal leave benefits, old-age pension of veterans, and other personnel benefits authorized by law and in this Act, as well as the implementation of priority project or activity covered in this Act.

+Sec.
+77. Rules on Modification in the Allotment.
+As a general rule, departments, bureaus and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy, and SUCs shall spend what is programmed in their respective appropriations in this Act.
+In exceptional circumstances, agencies may modify the allotment issued within an activity or project subject to approval of the following ensued by the timely submission of reports by all offices concerned:

+- (a) The heads of agencies or their duly authorized representatives who shall be the official next-in-rank, for the following: (i) change in the details of an activity or project without changing its nature and within the same operating unit; and (ii) change in the object of expenditure (travelling expenses or investment outlays) within an allotment class (MOOE or Capital Outlays); - (b) The DBM, in the following modifications: (i) from one allotment class to another; and (ii) from one operating unit to another; and - (c) The President of the Philippines, for the payment of intelligence funds within the Executive branch.

 All modification in the allotment shall not entail any increase in the total amount appropriated for an activity or project.
-(CONDITIONAL IMPLEMENTATION- President's Veto Message, December 16, 2022, Volume I-B, pages 792-793, R.A.
-No. 11936)